rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ### 1.21.385 Two or more works with separate publication, distribution, etc., statements on a single sheet

 <a name="1.21.385.1">1.21.385.1</a> If there are two or more works printed on a single sheet and each has its own publication, distribution, etc., statement, or there is other conclusive evidence that they were intended to be separately issued, make a separate description for each work that was intended to be issued separately.
-Include a formal “With” note in each record indicating that the works were printed on a single sheet and that they were “intended to be separated” (see [Bound with, 9.45.3.1](/DCRMR/additional-notes/Bound-with/#9.45.3.1)).
+Include a formal “With” note in each record indicating that the works were printed on a single sheet and that they were “intended to be separated” (see [Issued with, 9.34.3.1](/DCRMR/additional-notes/Issued-with/#9.34.3.1).
 If there are two or more works printed on a single sheet giving the appearance that they were possibly intended to be separated, but there is no conclusive evidence that this is the case, follow the provisions of [1.21.384.1](/DCRMR/title/Title-proper/#1.21.384.1), and include a note indicating that they were “possibly intended to be separated.”

 ## 1.21.39 Access points for title proper